 How to Paint Your Storage Shed Step 1: Cleaning and Preparation Cleaning and prep work is the crucial first step of any painting project, and they will determine how well your final project turns out.
 Grab a hard-wire brush and use a diluted general-purpose cleaner to give your shed a good scrubbing.
 Clear it of all debris, whether it’s cobwebs settled in the corners, mud lodged by the door, or algae patches outside.
 Before you paint the shed, make sure that the wood is completely dry.
 Online calculators help you to decide how much paint to buy.
 Step 2: Protect Your Surroundings If your shed is standing on paving stones, cover the ground with an old sheet or flattened cardboard boxes.
 Remove all electric appliances and remove all old hardware like abandoned screws and nails on the shed walls.
 Tape off parts of the structure that you don’t wish to paint, such as windows, locks, door handles, hinges, and light fixtures.
 Before you begin painting, clear out the entire shed—take out everything you’ve been storing there, such as outdoor furniture and your best BBQ.
 Step 3: Make It Watertight Next, make the shed waterproof by covering all the gaps, cracks, and holes using caulk where necessary so no rain or snow can enter.
 If the caulk you use is silicon-based, you must wait for a day for the sealant to dry.
 Step 4: Sand the Shed Use a sanding block and sandpaper to sand down your shed.
 Remove any old or loose flaky paint from previous paint jobs.
 You can skip this step if the shed you're working on is brand new.
 Step 5: Apply Wood Primer Applying a layer of oil-based primer will make it easier to spread the paint evenly.
 It also keeps the wood healthy, makes the structure last longer, and provides an extra layer of protection against the elements.
 Step 6: Paint Your Shed Once the primer is dry, paint your shed from top to bottom using a paint roller for large areas and a small brush for the tiny nooks and crannies.
 It’s best to begin with the trim before painting the walls for a smoother process.
 Distribute the paint evenly and move around the shed bit by bit until every corner is covered with your color of choice.
 Wait for the first coat to dry completely, then you can apply one or two more layers as you wish.
 Conclusion These six simple steps are all you need to paint your storage shed like a pro.
 Easy, isn’t it?
 Painting can be meditative, so don’t rush the process.
 Begin your project early in the morning.
 Avoid afternoons as the heat can be detrimental to your comfort while painting.
 Whether you choose a vibrant color to make your shed a feature point in your garden or opt for a subtle hue, painting your shed is a fantastic way to add some personality to your garden.
 Besides aesthetics, the fresh coat of paint will also protect your shed from harsh weather.
 Happy painting!
 Everyone around the world was affected by the COVID-19 pandemic, whether that was through homelessness, sickness, unemployment, or general malaise about the state of the world.
 However, some people were able to use the sudden amount of free time they’d gained to make productive life changes, such as beginning a weight loss journey, picking up DIY projects, and cleaning up their houses.
 These actions, which might have been put off for years, suddenly had the space to be completed now that people didn’t have to deal with daily commutes and the like.
 (This is, of course, a positive spin on what was a generally nightmare-inducing situation for billions of people.
 This article is not trying to make light of that.)
 One such home renovation project that people suddenly had time to do was getting rid of the junk that had been cluttering up their attics for ages.
 And, with that new space, people were able to try and come up with new and fun ways to use it.
 If this is you, and if you’ve done the cleaning part but not the space decorating part, have you considered . . . turning your attic into a bedroom?
 Check Its Structure Before getting too far into this plan, the very first thing you need to do is make sure that your attic is suitable for sustained use and weight.
 Although you may have just taken a bunch of stuff out of the room, the relics and old clothes you used to store up there will typically weigh less than the furnishings for an entire room.
 Whether checking the stability of the attic requires you to hire an inspector or otherwise, make sure you verify that the attic won’t collapse into the rest of your house as soon as you get a bed up there.
 Only once you are sure that the attic space will not collapse and take the rest of your house with it, should you continue with your attic remodeling plans.
 In summary, make sure that your attic meets all local building codes and standards before you move in.
 Finish the Attic You may be able to skip this step if your attic is already finished.
 However, very few attics will be finished, so make sure you plan this time into your project and your budget.
 When someone mentions “finishing” an attic, this typically means that you make the area into a suitable living space.
 Elements you might be required to add are included, but not limited to:

 After you’ve done the aforementioned things, it’s time to move on to the next steps.
 Check That the Attic Is Insulated and Drywalled As part of making sure that your attic is an actual living space, you should plan to add in insulation and double-check that there is drywall on the walls and ceilings.
 Making sure that the attic has temperature management (insulation) and structure (drywall) will go a long way towards making sure that your new room feels like a room and not some creepy copy-paste from a horror movie.
 Paint!
 When people imagine making a whole new room, one of the first things that comes to mind is what color they want to paint it.
 This is one of the most fun aspects of turning your attic into a bedroom.
 It’s of the ways that you can show off your personality and interests.
 Make sure you take the time to look through many different paint options, so you end up with exactly what you want.
 And consider including an accent wall for even more interest in your new space.
 Also, don’t feel limited to only a single color.
 Mix and match it, use patterns and asymmetric designs, and let yourself have fun!
 Make sure that, when it comes to the actual painting, you tape off and cover anything in the room that shouldn’t get paint on it.
 After that, put on some old and comfortable clothes that you don’t mind ruining, and get to work!
 Flooring After you’ve painted the walls and ceiling, the last part of the attic that needs attention is the flooring.
 Unless you want the attic to have the basic wood flooring you’ve put in so as not to fall into the rest of the house, you should look into carpeting or hardwood flooring.
 This allows the room to feel cozy and homey, rather than drafty and cold.
 Although you don’t have to, it’s typically best to choose some flooring that will compliment your painted walls, but again, this room is yours.
 Do whatever you want that will make you happy for a long time!
 After you’ve settled the stability, made it livable, painted the walls, and put in floors, the final step is to furnish the room!
 Furnishing This, like the painting and the flooring, can take whatever form you’d like it to.
 If you want to add a bunk bed and two dressers so that two people can live in the room, that’s an option.
 If you want to cover the walls top to bottom with art, don’t let anything stop you.
 At the end of the day, although it used to be an attic, this room is now the culmination of a vision--your vision.
-Once you’ve completed this last part, take a moment to recognize what you’ve done, and then relax and enjoy your new space.
-Of course, the first thing anyone notices when driving by your house is your exterior paint color.
-A house with eccentric exterior paint sticks out quite prominently in a neighborhood, so homeowners normally take a lot of time deciding on what color to paint their homes.
-Over the past few decades, many people opted for a natural yet lighter white color, but preferences have evolved a bit recently.
-Let’s take a look at the seven most popular exterior home paint colors.
+Once you’ve completed this last part, take a moment to recognize what you’ve done, and then relax and enjoy your new space. |

 Dan KirbyA Professional Painter servicing Charlottesville and Central Virginia for over 30 years.
 Archives